Table of Contents

 The most common form of a mortgage commitment letter, a conditional letter, isn’t quite the same as an approval.

-That’s because there are still some steps the bank will need to take to finalize the details of your loan, and they can’t take those steps until you’ve found a home and gone through some of the final paperwork before purchase.
+That’s because the bank still needs to finalize the details of your loan, and they can’t do that until you’ve found a home and gone through some of the final paperwork before purchase.

 A commitment letter guarantees that you’re eligible for a loan, but your home and the rest of your finances need to be in good shape before you get your final approval.